bobbingwide/oik-clone/README.md

 Prototype for WordPress Multi Site cloned sites

 ## Changelog
+# 0.5
+* Added: target server checks the mapping of posts and applies valid mapping updates.
+* Added: Currently hardcoded for _plugin_ref and "noderef" type fields
+* Note: Not fully tested for multiple select noderef fields.
+* Note: Not tested in the Self/MultiSite tabs

 # 0.4
 * Added: New logic for cloning relationships between posts.
 * Added: AJAX request includes the known post mapping from master to slave server